-1) The vast majority of medical studies have been devoted to new drugs and procedures.
+The vast majority of medical studies have been devoted to new drugs and procedures.
 If you DON’T find evidence about how a wellness therapy impacts a particular health issue, it does NOT mean that therapy is proven NOT to be effective – it means the evidence doesn’t exist.
-Studies completed, whether the evidence is for or against – are searchable here.
+Studies completed – whether the evidence is for or against – are searchable under wellness modalities.

-2) These databases are clinical tools used by medical professionals, and you will inevitably face some confusing medical-ese.
+These databases are clinical tools used by medical professionals, and you will inevitably face some confusing medical-ese.
 Don’t be intimidated, just jump in.
-(And ask a medical professional to help you decode it, or pose questions in our “Conversations” area.)
+(And ask a medical professional to help you decode the research.)

 PubMed: A service of the U.S. National Library of Medicine, PubMed was released in 1996 as a free digital archive of references and abstracts on life sciences and biomedical topics.
 PubMed comprises 20-million-plus citations for biomedical literature from MEDLINE, life science journals and online books from around the world.
 Some 11.5 million articles are listed with their abstract and 3.1 million articles are available in full-text for free.